pactumjs/pactum/docs/consumer-testing.md

 Here we have an example describing pactum consumer tests between a consumer (order-service) and its provider (product-service).

-To make things simple, lets assume order-service has a single order with id `1`.
+To make things simple, let's assume order-service has a single order with id `1`.
 When requested for this order details, order-service will fetch corresponding product details from its provider product-service.

 #### Order Service Code